 About Researchers in Schools

 Researchers in Schools is delivered by The Brilliant Club, an award-winning charity that exists to widen access to highly-selective universities for pupils from under-represented groups.
-We recruit, train and place PhD researchers as part-time tutors and full-time teachers in non-selective state schools.
 Through Researchers in Schools, PhD graduates become highly-effective classroom teachers, champions for university access and future subject leaders in the education sector.

-Researchers in Schools is currently delivered in partnership with 15 School-Centred Initial Teacher Training providers and has placed participants in more than 75 schools, as well as charity partners, link universities and the National College for Teaching and Leadership (NCTL).
+Researchers in Schools is currently delivered in partnership with 15 Initial Teacher Education providers and more than 75 schools, and supported by a range of educational organisations and the Department for Education.

 To increase and disseminate subject expertise